 Yvonne is also a Visiting Professor at the University of Reading School of Psychology and Clinical Language Sciences, where she has led one of the national schemes to train clinical and operational leaders providing mental health services to children and young people, which has long been a particular area of interest of hers.

 Lorraine Gray – Chief Operating Officer

 Lorraine Gray began her career as a Registered Nurse with a BSC Hons Acute Care.
 Her role prior to moving over to IC24 was as an A&E matron.
 She is an accomplished, clinically credible senior-level executive with a proven track record of successful strategic and tactical leadership within the health care environment for over ten years.
 She remains deeply committed to patient care.
-Since working for IC24, she has project managed and led as an Executive Director the full implementation processes on our NHS 111 tenders won within IC24, along with many other innovative tenders such as the Offender Healthcare Nurse Led services for the Sheppey Prison Cluster.
+Since working for IC24, she has project managed and led as an Executive Director the full implementation processes on our NHS 111 tenders won within IC24, along with many other innovative tenders such as the Health in Justice services for the Sheppey Prison Cluster.